 A new online course is being made available to students across a spectrum of backgrounds that holds great promise for prisoners preparing for re-integration into society.
 Designed to suit the needs of a broad range of populations.
 Alison, a company based out of Galway, Ireland, has launched a new set of courses for their Advanced…Read More

-By Christopher Zoukis Excerpt from original article published in The Huffington Post on May 27, 2015.
-In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons and lawmakers are creating draconian criminal statues to punish offenders, New Zealand’s newest prison, the high-security Auckland South Corrections Facility…Read More
+NZ’s Newest Prison Permits Inmates to Use Cell Phones, Computers, and Tablets.
+Excerpt from the original article published in The Huffington Post on May 27, 2015.
+In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons and lawmakers are creating draconian criminal statues to punish…Read More

 By Nick Sizemore